RudraJikadra/CityDash-Game-Corona-SDK-Android/README.md

 With the help of youtube tutorial I was able to build this game in early mid 2015

 ### features
-Enemies have sent Bomb Mines
+Enemies have sent Bomb Mines.
 Save Yourself from it

 ### How to play
 Tap to start from the start/restart screen.